 Mathematics throughout the school follows the requirements of the National Curriculum 2014.
+For more information about our curriculum, you can speak to your child's teacher, a senior leader, or our curriculum leader (Mrs Becky Hibbitt).

 Throughout KS1, Mathematics is taught within class groups.
 The children are taught in differentiated within the classroom setting.
 All staff ensure that Mathematics is taught through a range of teaching styles in order for all children to access the learning irrespective of their learning style.
 The children within KS1 are continually assessed against the new 2014 national curriculum objectives during their day-to-day learning; this enables the teaching staff and children to set achievable yet challenging numeracy targets which will support them in reaching their next level.